neilkatin/lah-cert-positions-guide/source/staging.md

 ## Responsibility

 * Reports to the Logistics Lead.
-* Assign CERT members from Staging to Assignment From Operations Lead
+* Assign CERT members from Staging to Assignment based on directions from the Operations Lead
 * The Staging team will also be in charge of water and snacks for CERT members in Staging area.
-* Collect and Track CERT members using T Card system on A frame board.
+* Collect and Track CERT members and their current assignment using T Card system on A frame board.
 * Check CERT members have proper PPE.
 If CERT member does not have proper PPE, they can be possibly utilized in the ARK Command area.

 ## Location of Duties

 See ARK Command Post map.

 ## Materials Needed